-Saint Timothy Catholic School provides textbooks in all subject areas.
+Saint Timothy Catholic School provides all required textbooks for specific subject areas.
 In lieu of an annual book fee, all fees have been rolled into the tuition payment.
-This includes fees which help to cover the cost of supplemental workbooks also provided by Saint Timothy Catholic School.
+This includes fees which help to cover the cost of supplemental workbooks, also provided by Saint Timothy Catholic School.
 In addition, each student should access, on the school website, a list of supplies required at each grade level.